-The purpose of a drug intervention is to provide information and support to a loved one who is using drugs in a way that is problematic for themself and maybe endanger others or take advantage of them.
+The purpose of a drug intervention is to provide information and support to a loved one whose drug use is problematic in a way that may endanger others or take advantage of them.

 Loved one’s design interventions to present information to an addict that includes referencing their behavior and how it impacts them and those around them.
 In addition, they are designed to be supportive and helpful to an addict by identifying a support group of individuals who care about the person and providing literature about rehab centers and treatment facilities available.

 An intervention is needed when an individual uses drugs illegally or in an unsafe manner.
 While this may seem obvious, it is essential to note that individuals who are not ready to hear the information provided during an intervention or feel attacked will be less likely to listen to what is being said.